matthew-p-hamilton/devblog/content/blog/compound-chain/index.md

 ![](../../assets/Compound-Outstanding-Debt-Per-Asset-Per-Week.png)

 Is outstanding debt likely to increase by supporting other chains?
 There will be desire to borrow assets of other chains, so probably.
-It would seem that Compound has yet to extract as much as possible from Ethereum though (ETH's market cap alone is ~\$70B), and this still doesn't explain why the team wouldn't let someone else do the heavy interoperabilty lifting.
+It would seem that Compound has yet to extract as much as possible from Ethereum though (ETH's market cap alone is ~\$70B), and this still doesn't explain why the team wouldn't let someone else do the heavy interoperability lifting.

 **Protocol Revenue To Date (Dec 2020)**